How to Clean Windows

 - Clean tough glass stains and built-up mineral deposits from shower doors and other glass surfaces using mild household abrasives and an ordinary power drill.
 Here’s how.

-- Add 1/2 cup of ammonia per gallon of water to help remove greasy dirt.
+- Use this glass cleaning solution for tough spots: Add 1/2 cup of ammonia per gallon of water to help remove greasy dirt for a DIY window cleaner

 - Loosen sticky residue left from labels or tape by soaking it with a specialty product like Goof Off.
 You’ll find Goof Off in the paint department at hardware stores and home centers.
 Then scrape off the residue with a razor blade.